-Overnight Steel Cut Oats are an excellent healthy breakfast idea for busy mornings.
-This super simple overnight oats recipe is made with a base of quick cooking steel cut oats, chia seeds, and almond milk.
+Overnight Steel Cut Oats are an excellent breakfast idea for busy mornings.
+This recipe is made with a base of quick cooking steel cut oats, chia seeds, and almond milk.

 The process of making overnight steel cut oatmeal is so easy!
 It’s all about your liquid to oats to chia seed ratio in order to get the perfect texture.